Simulating Hard Attention Using Soft Attention: Some Applications

-\Citet{sanford2024transformersparallelcomputationlogarithmic} give an $\AHAT$ for the $k$-hop induction head task that is uniform--tieless with gap $\gamma(n) \in \Omega(1/n^2)$ and show how to simulate it with soft attention.
+\Citet{sanford2024transformersparallelcomputationlogarithmic} give an $\AHAT$ for the $k$-hop induction head task with gap $\gamma(n) \in \Omega(1/n^2)$ and show how to simulate it with soft attention.
 As discussed in \cref{sec:introduction}, this simulation is general but not parameter-uniform.

 \paragraph{$\SRASP$ simulation.}